 Charter Hall is paying $75.5 million for 13 childcare centres on Australia’s east coast.

-Two of the centres are completed.
+Two of the complexes are completed.

 The portfolio includes assets in Elwood, Keysborough and West Footscray, in Melbourne.
 The others are in New South Wales and Queensland.